roc-lang/roc/TUTORIAL.md

 ```

 In this expression, we're calling the `Str.concat` function
-passing two arguments: the string `"Hi "` and the string `" there!"`.
+passing two arguments: the string `"Hi "` and the string `"there!"`.
 The
 `Str.concat` function *concatenates* two strings together (that is, it puts
 one after the other) and returns the resulting combined string of
 `"Hi there!"`.